 In light of a recent public disagreement over one nonprofit’s duty to register its employees as lobbyists, it’s a good time to remind Arizona nonprofits of their duty to register with the Secretary of State if they are engaging in lobbying.

-Lobbying Definition.
 For purposes of the lobbyist registration rules, Arizona defines lobbying more broadly than federal tax law.
-Specifically, Arizona defines lobbying as attempting to influence the passage or defeat of any legislation by directly communicating with any legislator; or in the case of bonding lobbyists, directly communicating with any school district employee or a school district governing board member or attempting to influence any formal rule making proceeding by directly communicating with any state officer or employee.
+Specifically, Arizona defines lobbying as attempting to influence the passage or defeat of any legislation by directly communicating with any legislator; or in the case of bonding lobbyists, directly communicating with any school district employee or a school district governing board member or attempting to influence any formal rulemaking proceeding by directly communicating with any state officer or employee.

 Types of Lobbyists

-Employees of Lobbyists.
 Are lobbyists who are employed by lobbyist firms or by other lobbyists as their employees.
 Employees of Lobbyists are registered by the lobbyist who employs them or by the lobbyist firm when they file their Lobbyist Registration.
 Employees of Lobbyists do not file expenditure reports directly to the Secretary of State’s office.
-Instead, the Employee of Lobbyist’s expenditures are included in their employer’s Lobbyist Quarterly Expenditure Report.
+Instead, the Employee of Lobbyist’s expenditures is included in their employer’s Lobbyist Quarterly Expenditure Report.

 Ellis Carter is a nonprofit lawyer licensed to practice in Washington and Arizona.
 Ellis advises tax-exempt clients on federal tax matters nationwide.